jcumby/PIEFACE/pieface_docs/script_input.rst

 	Tolerance to use for fitting ellipsoid to points (default 1e-6).

+.. cmdoption:: -b, --phase

+	Name of data block to read from CIF file (default is first alphabetically)

 .. cmdoption:: --maxcycles

 	Maximum number of iterations to perform for fitting (default infinite).